 Please describe the problems actually experienced as a result of the hedge being too tall, and say how serious they are.
-It will save time and help your case if you stick to the facts and provide all relevant information to back up the points you are making.

-To help the Council understand your situation, please provide a photo of the hedge and a plan or sketch of both the site where the hedge is growing and the property it is affecting, with the hedge clearly marked on it.

-If nothing has altered, the Council might not proceed with your complaint.
+It will save time and help your case if you stick to the facts and provide all relevant information to back up the points you are making. and a elp the Council understand your situation, please provide a photo of the hedge a plan or sketch of both the site where the hedge is growing and the property it is sting, with the hedge clearly marked on it.
+4. Previous complaints to the Council 4.1 Has a formal complaint been made to the Council before about this hedge?
+Yes No 4.2 If you have ticked 'Yes', do you know the date and/or reference number of the Council's decision letter?
+Date Ref number 4.3 What has changed since the Council last looked at this?
+If no thing has altered, the Council might not proceed with your complaint.